-So, it’s a worrying thought that 16% of individuals go through menopause completely alone, without speaking to anyone.
-These conversations are even less likely to take place in the office, with many people worrying they’ll be embarrassed or stigmatised.
+- 16% of individuals go through menopause completely alone, without speaking to anyone.
+These conversations are even less likely to take place in the office, with many people worrying they’ll be embarrassed or stigmatised

-Around half of women take time off work due to menopausal or perimenopausal symptoms.
+Around 50% of women take time off work due to menopausal or perimenopausal symptoms.

 For some women, menopausal and perimenopausal symptoms can make it impossible to complete daily tasks.
 However, many don’t feel comfortable asking for sick leave to help them rest and recover.

-In fact, half of women who take time off work due to menopause don’t tell their line manager the real reason for their absence.
+In fact, half of women who take time off work due to menopause don’t feel they’re able to tell their line manager the real reason for their absence.

-Those who need to take time away from work should be open with their employers.
-Talk to them at the earliest opportunity, explaining your symptoms and how they’re impacting your ability to work.
+Those who need to take time away from work should be able to be open with their employers and talk to them at the earliest opportunity.
 It’s helpful to give examples – for example, aches and stiffness that make sitting at a desk all day unmanageable.

 Keep in contact with your employer while you’re away, too.
 This not only relieves some of the stress associated with ‘sick leave guilt’ but also helps with easing back into the workplace when you feel ready.

-Not only can daily commutes and loud, busy offices add to feelings of discomfort and stress, sometimes those going through menopause find it easier to be at home, where they have easier access to toilet or changing facilities, and can make themselves more comfortable.
+Not only can daily commutes and loud, busy offices add to feelings of discomfort and stress, but sometimes those going through menopause find it easier to be at home, where they have easier access to the toilet or changing facilities and can make themselves more comfortable.

 If your workplace doesn’t offer remote working opportunities, speak to your line manager about how you can make this a reality.
 Suggesting ways to stay in touch on your remote working days – like video catch-up calls – can help with encouraging buy-in.